The Role of Mirror Neurons in Nonprofit Storytelling

 The same general information is being conveyed, but the second passage is more engaging because it uses sensory language (hitting those mental buttons) to help pull the reader into the scene.

-If the doorway to the donation rests in the reader’s heart, then the path to that doorway runs through the senses.
-Next time you’re developing an appeal, pay close attention to the words you are choosing, they will help determine whether your readers are engaged or left uninspired.
+If the doorway to the donation is in the reader’s heart, the path to that doorway runs through the senses.
+Next time you develop an appeal, pay close attention to the words you choose.
+Words engage your readers, or leave them uninspired.

 Sources: See also: Lindstrom, Martin. buy-ology.
 New York: Random House Inc., 2010.
 Print.